 The article deals about a new proposed energy efficiency standard but has some real interesting quotes about CFL (compact fluorescense lamps).
 Read also the comments!

-See also my earlier blog on CFL’s: http://secondlawoflife.wordpress.com/2010/04/06/reliability-of-compact-fluorescence-lamps/
+See also my earlier blog on CFL’s: https://secondlawoflife.wordpress.com/2010/04/06/reliability-of-compact-fluorescence-lamps/

 book_cover_big.gifSome time ago I wrote about the advantages of compact fluorescence lamps (CFL) and a life cycle analysis (LCA) of these devices described in the literature[1].
 Basic outcome was that CFL’s indeed do give overall resource savings[2].
 In an LCA you have of course to assume an average lifetime of the CFL, typically taken as 5 times[3] that of a regular incandescent lamp (ICL).
 Because CFL’s are so much more complex to make than ICL’s, the resource savings benefit would fall apart if the CFL does deviate substantially from the assumed lifetime.